Macrauchenia: Paleobiology

+In the Pampas, other contemporaneous megafauna to Macrauchenia included the elephant-sized ground sloths Megatherium and Lestodon, along with the smaller (but still large) ground sloths Mylodon, Glossotherium, and Scelidotherium, the glyptodonts (very large armadillos with fused round carapaces covering the body) Glyptodon, Doedicurus, and Panochthus, the rhinoceros-like Toxodon, the gomphothere (elephant-relative) Notiomastodon, the equines Hippidion and Equus neogeus, and the large short-faced bear Arctotherium.

 Relationship with humans and extinction

 Macrauchenia became extinct as part of the end-Pleistocene extinction event at the end of the Late Pleistocene, around 12–10,000 years ago, along with most large (megafaunal) mammals native to the Americas.
 The extinctions followed the arrival of humans in the Americas, which in South America occurred at least 14,500 years ago (as evidenced by Monte Verde II in Chile).
 The causes of the extinction have long been controversial with human hunting and climatic change widely considered to be the most probable causes.

 Several potential instances of human interaction with Macrauchenia have been recorded.
 A left mandible collected from somewhere in the Pampas region in the 19th century in the collections of the Museum national d'Histoire naturelle in France has been suggested to display cut marks caused by human butchery, probably to extract the tongue.
 At Arroyo Seco 2 near Tres Arroyos in the Pampas in Argentina, bones of Macrauchenia amongst those of other megafauna were found associated with human artifacts dating to approximately 14,782–11,142 calibrated years Before Present.
 While some megafauna remains at the site show clear evidence of exploitation, those of Macrauchenia do not, perhaps because post-depositional degradation of the bones may have erased cut marks.
 At the El Guanaco site in the Argentinean Pampas, remains of Macrauchenia, alongside those of the glyptodont Doedicurus, horses, and rhea eggshells are associated with stone tools.

 At the Paso Otero 5 site in the Pampas of northeast Argentina, burned bones of Macrauchenia alongside those of numerous other extinct megafauna species are associated with Fishtail points (a type of knapped stone spear point common across South America at the end of the Pleistocene, suggested to be used to hunt large mammals).
 The bones of the megafauna were probably deliberately burned as fuel.
 No cut marks are visible on the vast majority of bones at the site (with only one bone of a llama possibly displaying any butchery marks), which may be due to the burning degrading the bones.